juaml/junifer/docs/extending/datagrabber.rst

 Now that we have our element defined, we need to think about the structure of the dataset.
-Mainly, because the structure of the dataset will determine how the DataGrabber needs to be implemented.
+Mainly, because the structure of the dataset will determine how the Data Grabber needs to be implemented.

 Junifer provides an abstract class to deal with datasets that can be thought in terms of *patterns*.
 A *pattern* is a string that contains placeholders that are